 - 93,000 (4%) had jobs with airport operators in airport management, maintenance, and security

-- 1.2 million (50.5%) worked on-site in airports at, for example, retail outlets, restaurants, and hotels;
+- 1.2 million (50.5%) worked on-site in airports at retail outlets, restaurants, and hotels

-- 525,000 (21.5%) were employed in the manufacture of civil aircraft (including systems, components, airframes, and engines); and
+- 525,000 (21.5%) were employed in civil aircraft manufacturing, including systems, components, airframes, and engines